 4.1.2 Duty to Cooperate

-Applicants are required to respond to the CHA within the specified time frames to any request to review their application and/or submit or update information and/or execute any necessary documents.
+Applicants are required to respond to the CHA within the specified time frames to any request to review their application and/or submit or update information and/or execute any necessary documents, including releases for performing suitability verification.
 Failure of the applicant to do so will result in removal of the applicant from the applicable waiting list(s).
 CHA reserves the right to require applicant status checks, changes to applications regarding income and family circumstances, etc., to be done in person, by mail or electronically.

 4.1.3 Fraud or Misrepresentation